ilyasergey/YSC2229/source/week-09-dynamic-programming.rst

 * File: ``DynamicProgramming.ml``

-*Dynamic programming* is a method for optimising the expensive algorithms by *memoising* the intermediate results of repetitive computations.
-Such repetitive computations most often appear in the context of applications that requires back-tracking (when one back-tracks, they might re-compute a result already obtained, which is undesirable).
+*Dynamic programming* is a method for optimising expensive algorithms by *memoising* the intermediate results of repetitive computations.
+Such repetitive computations most often appear in the context of applications that require back-tracking (when one back-tracks, they might re-compute a result already obtained, which is undesirable).
 The essense of dynamic programming is to store (or, occasionally *tabulate*) the results of the recursive algorithm obtained for "smaller" inputs, so they could be used when computing the result for larger inputs.

 The term `"dynamic programming" <https://en.wikipedia.org/wiki/Dynamic_programming>`_ was originally used in the 1940s by Richard Bellman to describe the process of solving problems where one needs to find the best decisions one after another.